o-t-w/blog/src/content/blog/streaming-html.md

 ```

 - `streamHTML` sets the content of the element
-- `streamReplaceWithHTML` replaces the element with the given HTML
+- `streamReplaceWithHTML` replaces the element with the new HTML
 - `streamAppendHTML` adds the HTML as the last child of the element
 - `streamPrependHTML` adds the HTML as the first child of the element
 - `streamBeforeHTML` adds the HTML before the element